 Lalita is looking forward to joining the Commission on Asia Pacific American Affairs and hopes to amplify her advocacy efforts and bring the South Asian voice to CAPAA while ensuring South Asian communities stay informed and aware.

-Kendall is the current Vice President of White River Buddhist Temple and OCA National’s Vice President of Chapter Development.
-He also serves on the Wing Luke Museum’s Heritage Site Taskforce.
-He is a fourth generation Japanese American native to the Pacific Northwest and graduated from the University of Washington with a Bachelor of Arts in Political Science and a Minor in Japanese.
+Kendall is a Washington State Commissioner on Asian Pacific American Affairs, appointed by Governor Jay Inslee in 2021 where he currently serves on the Executive Committee the 2nd Vice Chair.
+He is also the current President of White River Buddhist Temple and a member of the US-Japan Council.
+In 2023, he was recognized as a 40 Under 40 by the Puget Sound Business Journal.
+He is a proud fourth generation Japanese American native to the Pacific Northwest and is a graduate of the University of Washington with a Bachelor of Arts in Political Science and a Minor in Japanese Language.

 Lao American by chance, love by choice, and Lao’d by necessity; Commissioner Sisavatdy was the last in his family of 10 to be born in Vientiane, Laos and a refugee immigrant to the US in 1978.
 Known to many as simply Ekk, he has built a home and community in Des Moines, WA.
 Ekk has worked over 13 years in higher education and is currently the Project Director for the Asian American, Native American Pacific Islander, Serving Institution (AANAPISI) at Highline College.
 He graduated from Western Washington University with his Bachelors in Social & Political Effects on Southeast Asians in the US – Go Vikings!
 Ekk also completed his Master’s in Education in Higher Ed from Central Washington University – Go Wildcats!